"What would men be without women? Scarce, sir, mighty scarce."

 - A Hero Is Born: The story starts with the birth of the protagonist.

-- Instant Birth: Just Add Water!: Labour leading into birth much quicker than in real life.
+- Instant Birth: Just Add Labor!: Labour leading into birth much quicker than in real life.

 - Maternity Crisis: Going into labour at a very bad time.

 - New Baby Episode: An episode focused on a baby being born.